567 total views, 1 views today

 History of the name

-Most people with the surname descend from a Roger Freathy of the parish of St Veep in SE Cornwall who died in 1599.
+From Y-DNA research, I now have proof that most people with the surname today descend from a Roger Freathy of the parish of St Veep in SE Cornwall who died in 1599, one of his direct male ancestors or descendants.
 He left a will but that was unfortunately lost in the 18th century when the records were moved from Bodmin to Truro.
-My own branch of the family, the Antony branch, cannot be traced before a John Freathy who married in St John parish in 1727.
-The parish registers do not survive before the late 17th century.
-He was born in about 1690 but I do not know where.
+My own branch of the family, the Antony branch, cannot be traced before a Charles Freathy who was living in the parish of St John in the late 17th century.
+The parish registers do not survive before then.
+He was born in about the mid 17th century but I do not know where.
 The likelihood is that he also was a descendant of Roger Freathy.

 The surname is now very rare in UK but seems to be faring better in North America, Australia and New Zealand.